Scapular of Saint Michael the Archangel

-The Scapular of Saint Michael is a Roman Catholic devotional scapular associated with Michael, the Archangel and originated prior to 1878.
-It was formerly the badge of the now defunct Archconfraternity of the Scapular of Saint Michael.
+The Scapular of Saint Michael is a Catholic devotional scapular associated with Michael, the Archangel and originated prior to 1878.
+It was formerly the badge of the now-defunct Archconfraternity of the Scapular of Saint Michael.

 Archconfraternity of the Scapular of St. Michael

 Pope Pius IX gave this scapular his blessing, but it was first formally approved under Pope Leo XIII.
 In 1878 a confraternity in honour of St. Michael the Archangel was founded in the Church of Sant'Eustachio at Rome, and in the following year in the Church of Sant'Angelo in Pescheria.
 In 1880 Leo XIII raised it to the rank of an archconfraternity, called the Archconfraternity of the Scapular of St. Michael.
 Indulgences were approved by the Congregation for Indulgences in 1903.
 Each member of the confraternity was invested with the scapular.

 The Archconfraternity of the Scapular of St. Michael is distinguishable from the Brotherhood of Saint Michael, a "Pious Association" based at the Basilica Sanctuary of Monte Sant'Angelo.
 It was approved by Pope Julius III in 1555.